algorithmjim/hexagon_wfc/README.md

 # hexagon_wfc
-Simple wave form collapse terrain generation for a hexagon tileset using only numpy, opencv-python, and Pillow
+Simple wave function collapse terrain generation for a hexagon tileset using only numpy, opencv-python, and Pillow

 ## Description